Vacation savings from Orlando Informer!Save with Orlando Informer!X

 on select Universal Orlando Resort tickets

-A day at Universal Orlando Resort’s Volcano Bay is both fun and relaxing in its own right, but for those who want to enhance their water theme-park experience, two premium add-ons are available to make guests feel right at home in paradise: private cabanas and Premium Seating.
+A day at Universal Orlando Resort’s Volcano Bay is already fun and relaxing, but if you want to take your water park experience to the next level, two premium add-ons can make you feel right at home in paradise: Private Cabanas and Premium Seating.

 Skip to: Private cabanas | Premium Seating | Costs and how to book